DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 ![intellij-import-project](/assets/img/binary-clock/sbt-run-compile-outcome.png)

-But even though an apk is generated, it doesn't ask you to install it and the device dialog doesn't appear like a regular android app.
+But even though an apk is generated, it doesn't take care of installing it and the normal Android device dialog doesn't appear.

 Wouldn't it be nice if we could hook into the regular Android dialog, get automatic apk installation and debugging?

 Let's do this!

-I will again edit the run configuration.
+I will edit the run configuration again.

 ![intellij-import-project](/assets/img/binary-clock/edit-configuration-1.png)